 The Iceland National Language is Icelandic.
+During the period of Danish rule, Denmark had a significant historical influence on Iceland, including its linguistic development.
 It has been used in the country since its settlement in the 9th century and has changed only a little.
 The Icelandic language became official in 2011, and according to statistics from 2015, Icelandic is spoken by around 314.000 people (native speakers).
-Therefore, icelandic is also the primary language in Iceland.
+Therefore, ic is also the primary language in Iceland.
 Icelandic is a North Germanic language closely related to Western Norwegian and Faroese.
 It is also close to the now extinct Norn.
 Interestingly, Icelandic is one of the most conservative Western European languages.
 The Icelandic alphabet was established in the 19th century and consisted of 32 letters.
 Although tricky at first, it is easy to learn once users get the hang of the letters duplicated with acute accents.

 What is the Official Language in Iceland?

 The national and official language in Iceland is Icelandic.
-The language was declared official under Act No 61/2011 and adopted by the Parliament in 2011.
+The Iceland official language, declared under Act No 61/2011 and adopted by the Parliament in 2011, has been preserved over the centuries and holds historical significance in Icelandic literature.
 The same year, Icelandic laws recognized the Icelandic Sign Language.
 The Icelandic language had a significant impact on the development of Iceland Culture, and today is spoken by around 314.000 people.

 What are the native Languages of Iceland?